Mattshanevdberg/masters-raspberry-pi-dev/README.md

 Note: When connecting to a phone hotspot the phone hotspot it must be set to 2.4Ghz and not 5G and the Security set to WPA2-Personal or give no password for the hotspot.

 ### 12. Copying the scripts to Desktop and inputting/adjusting the Global variables ###
+I have designed the system so that everything is run from and saved to the desktop.
+For this to work you must first copy all the scripts from the repository that you cloned to the desktop in step 5 (these are the .py files inside the Desktop/masters-raspberry-pi-dev/files_on_pi/OOP directory) onto the desktop.

+Next you will need to update the global variables within these files to align with your own credentials.
+Update the Global variables in the main.py, drive.py and telegram.py (use `sudo nano script_name.py` )
+1. main.py
+   - USER_NAME = 'your-pi-user-name'
+   - You can also change the sleep and upload times in this file
+2. drive.py
+   - CLIENT_ID = 'your-client-id'
+   - CLIENT_SECRET = 'your-client-secret'
+   - Client id and secret were found in the step 9
+   - DESTINATION_FOLDER_ID = 'the-last-bit-of-the-url-for-the-drive-folder-you-want-to-upload-to'
+   - destination folder id is the id of the folder in your google drive that you want to save the files to.
+To find the id of the your destination folder, first navigate to the desired folder in you google drive, then copy the part of the url after the last /.
+So if your url is: "https://drive.google.com/drive/u/1/folders/1TcHJojfyXrKM75Rjsns8US773gcALbt5j", then your folder id is: "1TcHJojfyXrKM75Rjsns8US773gcALbt5j"
+3. telegram.py
+   - TELE_TOKEN = 'your bot token'
+   - TELE_SEND_ADDRESS = 'your send address'
+   - For telegram token and send address see step 8

+Now the scripts have you credentials and are ready to be run.
+I would advise testing them at this point by using `sudo -E python3 main.py` from the desktop in the terminal.
+The sudo -E part of the command is because you need to have sudo priviledges in order to change or update system clock (which the script does on start up).

 ### 13. Set up the Pi to lauch the main.py script on start up ###
+Once you have tested the script runs smoothly, you now need to set the pi up so that the script is run automatically when the pi starts up.
+To do this we use the @reboot command in the crontab (the crontab is a Linux command that allows you to schedule tasks to run at specific times):

+1. in your terminal run the command `crontab -e` this opens the crontab for editting
+2. scroll to the bottom and add the following two lines:
+  - `@reboot v4l2-ctl --set-ctrl wide_dynamic_range=1 -d /dev/v4l-subdev0`
+  - `@reboot sudo -E python3 /home/your_pi_username/Desktop/main.py`

+*@reboot runs the proceeding command on start up
+*The first command is to enable the HDR setting for the camera.
+This helps with contrast and making the picture quality better.
+Its not strictly necessary.
+*The second command runs the python script that you are pointing to.
+The part after python3 is just the path to your python script you want to run on startup (in this case it will be the main.py)
+*sudo runs the script with admin privileges.
+This is required in order to set the system clock to the current time.
+The -E preserves the current environment that the script is running in (so you don't need to install modules/dependencies globally in order to access them when running as an admin).

+Lekka!
+You are good to go!
+Good luck and happy recording!